XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

   },
 };
 ```
-Now go to Migrations folder and create a file `1_incrementer.js` and paste this code:
+Next, go to the migrations folder and create a file `1_incrementer.js` and paste this code:

 ```jsx
 const incrementer = artifacts.require("incrementer");